kperi/Kalchas/README.md

 This initial release only supports OCR in segmented horizontal lines.
 Page layout analysis and end-to-end recognition is not supported in this version.

-For basic segmentation the Kraken OCR library can be used.
-For image deskewing, also refer to the [wand-py](https://docs.wand-py.org/) (ImageMagick  bindings) library
+For basic segmentation the [Kraken](https://github.com/mittagessen/kraken) OCR library can be used.
+For image deskewing, also refer to the [wand-py](https://docs.wand-py.org/) (ImageMagick  bindings) library.